NuclearGandhi/technion_second_brain/Technion/LSY1/LSY1_001 Introduction.md

 > [!attention] Attention!
-> The following subject is talked about in the seconds lecture, but I personally think it should be here, because it introduces some concepts for the introductory for Simulink.
+> The following subject is talked about in the second lecture, but I personally think it should be here, because it introduces some concepts for the introduction for Simulink.

 ## State-Space Linear Systems

+Models allow us to reason about a system and make prediction about how a system will behave.
+We will mainly work in "**state-space** form.

+One of the triumphs of Newton's mechanics was the observation that the motion of the planets could be predicted based on the current positions and velocities of all planets.
+It was not necessary to know the past motion.
+The *state* of a dynamical system is a collection of variables that completely characterizes the motion of a system for the purpose of predicting future motion.
+For a system of planets the state is simply the positions and the velocities of the planets.
+We call the set of all possible states the **state-space**.

 ![[LSY1_001/Pasted image 20240610132600.png|book|400]]
 >Block diagram representation of the linear state-space equations